mbos/Pass4Win/README.md

 Make sure you have GnuPG for windows installed (http://www.gpg4win.org/) and have at least one secret key.
 You need to compile it yourself for the moment as I'm not going to provide binaries for an alpha release.

+I'm using GpgAPI (https://gpgapi.codeplex.com/) for interfacing with GnuPG.
+I used nupkg, but you can also build it yourself.

 Regards,

 Mike